These questions and answers were developed by current members of

 under-uniform shirt and a copy of the season DVD.
 The shirt and hat

-are required for all performances and once purchsed can be used for
+are required for all performances and once purchased can be used

 their warm-ups, uniforms, and a copy of the season DVD.